daniel-gil/go-design-patterns/creational/singleton/README.md

 ## Implementation
 In this example, we don't allow to instanciate the `singleton` struct directly.
 Instead, we force to use the function `GetInstance()` to interact with the object.

+### Thread Unsafe
+This first implementation is the simplest one that works fine on a single thread, but we can not assure the same on multiple threads.

 ```go
 package singleton